The Android Platform Security Model (2023): Implementation

 \subsubsection{Sandboxing the kernel}

 Security hardening efforts in Android userspace have increasingly made the kernel a more attractive target for privilege escalation attacks~\cite{talk-jeffv-lss-2016}.
-Hardware drivers provided by System on a Chip (SoC) vendors account for the vast majority of kernel vulnerabilities on Android~\cite{talk-jeffv-lss-2018}.
-Reducing app/system access to these drivers was described above, but kernel-level drivers cannot be sandboxed within the kernel themselves, as Linux still is a monolithic kernel (vs.\ microkernel approaches).
-However, mitigation against exploiting weaknesses in all code running within kernel mode (including the core Linux kernel components and vendor drivers) was improved significantly over the various releases (cf.\ Table~\ref{tab:kernel-sandboxing-improvements}).
+Hardware drivers provided by System on a Chip (SoC) vendors accounted for the vast majority of kernel vulnerabilities on Android in 2018~\cite{talk-jeffv-lss-2018}.
+Reducing app and system access to these drivers was described above, but kernel-level drivers cannot be sandboxed within the kernel themselves, as Linux still is a monolithic kernel (as opposed to microkernel approaches).
+For this reason and others, significant improvements have been made to mitigate exploitation of weaknesses in all code running within kernel mode, including the core Linux kernel components and vendor drivers (cf.\ Table~\ref{tab:kernel-sandboxing-improvements}).